varigence/docs/bimlflex/05-delivering-solutions/05.02-delivering-data-vault/microsoft-best-practice-data-vault.md

 BimlFlex automates the ELT SQL code for both performance and Synapse compatibility.
 The default architecture is an insert-only Data Vault (that doesn't use SQL Merge statements).
 It is also possible to define end-dating for some or all tables as required.
 This will update existing rows when new rows are added, still without using SQL Merge statements.

 BimlFlex recommends using Point in Time tables to maintain timelines instead of end-dating individual Satellites in the Data Vault.
-These are automatically created through the BimlFlex App and the table definitions and the load code is automatically generated.
+These are automatically created through the BimlFlex Applicationand the table definitions and the load code is automatically generated.

 ## 9. Optimize Resource Class